LENNILLUSTRATION.

 During this time, animals roamed the streets daily, disease like cholera would spread, and street violence was at an all time high.
 This enforced the police to intervene more closely.

-Environments (City Locations, Events, & Daily Life):
+Environments (Victorian Britain, Locations, Events, & Daily Life):

-John's Resting Place
+John's Resting Place:

 Picture